vegaprotocol/documentation/docs/concepts/vega-chain.md

 Factors that affect the validator score:

-`min_validators` = value of the network parameter that defines the minimum viable number of validators to run Vega:
-`num_validators` = actual number of validators running nodes on Vega `comp_level` = value of the network parameter that defines the competition level `total_stake` = sum of all stake across all validators and their delegations
+`min_validators` = value of the network parameter that defines the minimum viable number of validators to run Vega `num_validators` = actual number of validators running nodes on Vega `comp_level` = value of the network parameter that defines the competition level `total_stake` = sum of all stake across all validators and their delegations